 About Me

-I am a fifth year Computer Science PhD student in the Analysis of Computer Systems Group at NYU Courant, advised by Thomas Wies.
+I am a sixth year Computer Science PhD student in the Analysis of Computer Systems Group at NYU Courant, advised by Thomas Wies.
 I also work closely with Kedar Namjoshi.

 My research interests include formal methods and verification, automated reasoning, and programming languages.
 I'm especially excited by formal methods applied to distributed systems.
-My thesis work focuses on building formal foundations and consistent algorithms for live updates to distributed systems.
+My thesis work focuses on building formal foundations and consistent algorithms for live updates to microservices.

 I received a B.A. in Mathematics from Macaulay Honors College at Queens College.